How to Help a Meth Addict

 Am I Addicted to Methamphetamine?

 With methamphetamine being so powerful and intoxicating, addiction can begin quickly.
-Signs that indicate your addiction to meth include:
+Signs of an addiction to meth include:

 - Devoting a lot of time, energy, and money to the substance.

 - Devoting fewer resources to relationships, work, school, and other responsibilities.